-The Wendy Novak Diabetes Institute is staffed by board-certified, fellowship-trained pediatric endocrinologists, diabetes nurse practitioners, certified diabetes educators, nurses, social workers, psychologists, pharmacists, exercise physiologists and more, all focused on caring for children with diabetes and their families.
+Wendy Novak Diabetes Institute is staffed by board-certified, fellowship-trained pediatric and adult endocrinologists, diabetes nurse practitioners, certified diabetes educators, nurses, social workers, psychologists, pharmacists, exercise physiologists and more, all focused on caring for children and adults with diabetes and their families.

 Dr. Kupper A. Wintergerst

-“With amazing support from the community, we’ve been able to stay on the cutting edge to provide the very best for the patients and families we serve.
-That includes comprehensive pediatric endocrinology care and the Wendy Novak Diabetes Institute — the largest and most comprehensive pediatric diabetes center in Kentucky.”
+“With amazing support from the community, we’ve been able to stay on the cutting edge to provide advanced care for the patients and families we serve.
+That includes comprehensive endocrinology care for children through Wendy Novak Diabetes Institute — and expanding our services for adult patients to build the largest overall diabetes program in Kentucky.”

 Dr. Wintergerst, Pediatric Endocrinologist, Director — Wendy Novak Diabetes Institute

 Heather Rush, APRN, CDCES New Patient and Family Program Lead

 Each year, approximately 150 children in our community are diagnosed with diabetes.
 The New Patient and Family Program provides support to children and their families after a diagnosis with diabetes.
 Each patient receives a comprehensive treatment plan, a communication plan with 24-hour support, a diabetes education manual and access to nutrition classes.

 Sara E. Watson, M.D.Pediatric Endocrinologist Type 2 Diabetes Program Lead